-Round whitefish lives in lakes with a well oxygenated deep zone and is native to northern New York and mostly lakes of the Adirondack Mountains.
+Round Whitefish lives in lakes with a well oxygenated deep zone and is native to seven of 18 watersheds in the Adirondack Mountains.
 Also, it has been known as non-native to the Oswegatchie watershed (previously stocked) with no records since 1955.
-Most of its range has decreased, and it is extirpated from lakes of the Upper Hudson watershed.
-Today, round whitefish is known from only 8 historic sites, and a stocking program has established two additional self-sustained populations within its former range.
+Most of its range has decreased and it is extirpated from the Upper Hudson watershed.
+Today, round whitefish is known from only eight historic sites, and a stocking program has established two additional self-sustained populations within its former range.
 It is classified as Threatened.